machinekoder/pickit-docs/docs/documentation/flex/explaining-the-flex-detection-parameters.rst

 three possible fusion configurations: **None**, **Light fusion** and **Heavy fusion**.

-Image fusion can increase total detection time by up to half a second.
+Image fusion can increase total detection time by up to a second.
 The recommended practice is to use None in the absence of flickering, and try first Light fusion over Heavy fusion when flickering is present.